NeptuneTheKing/SBAEnhanced/README.md

 - Heal Pool range - change the radius in which players recieve the healpool effect
 - Fireball/TNT jumping - now handled and configured seperately
-- New enchantment upgrades
+- New enchantments for upgrade shop
 	* Density
 	* Thorns
 	* Knockback (experimental)
-- Netherite upgrade
+- Diamond to Netherite armor upgrade

 ## Snapshot builds
 Tired of waiting for a newer version of SBA to release?, get the latest version from [SBA CI server](https://github.com/boiscljo/SBA/actions/workflows/gradle-publish.yml)